 Installing macOS Ventura 13 on unsupported Mac Pro

-You need one USB stick with a size of at least 16 GB.
+You need one USB flash drive with a size of at least 16 GB.

 Keyboard and mouse cannot be connected directly to USB ports inside a Mac Pro, but must be connected via USB hub e.g. inside a display or other external USB hub.